artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

    :width: 100%
    :alt: File list pane

-   File list pane showing adding tags and filtering by date range
+   File list pane showing options for adding tags and filtering by date range

 Clicking on the name of the file opens a preview in the Analysis pane.